Difference Between Gross Salary and Net Salary

 For example, Mr. X got an offer from ABC company wherein the offer letter it mentioned that they would pay 9,00,000/- as CTC which included 90,000 as Medicare and 90,000 as 401(k) contributions then employee needs to consider that he would receive in-hand salary by dividing (9,00,000 less Medicare less 90,000 for 401(k) contributions) / 12 and not 9,00,000 / 12 assuming no federal taxes.

 This has been a guide to Gross Salary vs Net Salary.
-Here we discuss the top 3 differences between gross them along with infographics and comparison table.
+Here we discuss the top 3 differences between them along with infographics and comparative table.
 You may also have a look at the following articles –